NATURE & OUTDOORS

 818 Golf Dr Fulton MO 65251

-Since it’s opening in 1997, Tanglewood Golf Course has provided 18 holes of golf on a par-72 regulation course with 6,883+ yards.
-The course rating is 73.4.
-The slope rating is 134.
+18 holes of golf on a par-72 regulation course with 6,883+ yards.
+Course rating is 73.4, slope rating is 134.
 Course has a daily fee and offers an “Open to the Public” guest policy.
+All military veterans, active personnel and National Guardsmen enjoy Salute to Military Service on Tuesdays during June, July and August.
+Play 18 holes, ride in a cart, and grab a hot dog, chips and a drink for $30.
+Tee time required, call 573-642-7277.